AntonC9018/Kari/source/README.md

 ## How to use?

 Kari has been designed for use in [this particular project](https://github.com/PunkyIANG/a-particular-project), and has not been tested anywhere else (yet).

-The further steps (baton) assumes being in scope of that project.

-You can call `baton kari unity` to run the code generator on the subproject, but the code generator can be used directly, without Baton.
-You can use e.g. `dotnet run -p Kari.Generator/Kari.Generator.csproj` to compile and run Kari.
-For further help, call Kari without arguments to see the different options.
+To get help, call Kari without arguments to see the different options.

-Baton also provides commands for compiling Kari and the plugins: do `baton kari build --help` for more info

 ## Plugins